Hello again, fellow PvPers!

 Hex | Icy Wind & Shadow Ball

-Also still solid, though this year it has to contend with things it didn’t last Halloween that beat it, like Jellicent, Mandibuzz, and A-Tails.
+Also still solid, though this year it has to contend with things it didn’t in Halloween 2020 that beat it, like Jellicent, Mandibuzz, and A-Tails.
 But still, almost its entire loss list is made up of Darks and a handful of troublesome Ghosts (Jelli, Lass, Sable, Haunter); beyond them and things dedicated to taking out Flyers (Crustle, Galv), Blim is still a force to be reckoned with.

 Incinerate | Flame Charge & Shadow Ball